NABUCCO/org.nabucco.framework.base/README.md

 org.nabucco.framework.base
 =======================
-* Base Component for all NABUCCO Components
-* Provides basic Basetypes, Enumerations, Datatypes and Common Functionalities for Enhanced NABUCCO Development
+The component org.nabucco.framework.base is the fundamental component of all NABUCCO components and is the minimum requirement for the development.
+It holds basic Basetypes, Enumerations, Datatypes and common functionalities for bottom-up NABUCCO components.